 Are you an artist with a strong connection to water?
 Do you want to inspire others through your art to appreciate and protect the health of the waters we share?
 Consider joining Art for Water!

-**The application period for the 2023 program is closed.
-Also note, the Art for Water track of the MWS program is only open to certain geographies at this time.
-Only residents of Hennepin County, Mississippi Watershed Management Organization, Rice Creek Watershed District, and Rochester may apply. **
+**The Art for Water track of the MWS program is only open to certain geographies at this time.
+Only residents of Mississippi Watershed Management Organization, Rice Creek Watershed District, and Rochester may apply. **

 Learn more and apply below!

 Freshwater collaborates with partner organizations on this artist-focused initiative based on the Minnesota Water Stewards (MWS) program developed by Freshwater in 2013.
-Current partners include Hennepin County, Rice Creek Watershed District, and the City of Rochester.
+Current partners include Mississippi Watershed Management Organization, Rice Creek Watershed District, and the City of Rochester.

 To engage artists of all mediums around the pillars of the MWS program: water science, outreach to community members for behavior change, and making the land/water connection.